 Indicates the condition of the in-tank return filters.
 With the machine running and at operating temperature, the indicator should be in the green (safe) zone.
-If the indicator moves into the red zone, the filter elements are restricted and should be changed.
+If the indicator moves into the red zone at operating temperature, the filter elements are restricted and should be changed.